hhandika/segui/website/docs/features.md

 Seq3    ATCGATCGATATCGATCGAT
 ```

-Example of strict PHYLIP format (note the space between each sequence):
+Example of strict PHYLIP format (note the space between each sequence).
+The format also restricts taxon identifiers/sample names to a maximum of 10 characters.

 ```plaintext
 5 10